How To Use Situational Irony In Film

-In this article, we’ll take a more in-depth look at situational irony in film, and how you can apply it in your screenwriting.
+In this article, I’ll look in-depth at situational irony in film and how you can apply it in your screenwriting.

-While dramatic irony is about what the characters don’t know, situational irony in film storytelling is about what the audience doesn’t know – or more specific, what they aren’t expecting.
+While dramatic irony is about what the characters don’t know, situational irony in film storytelling is about what the audience doesn’t know or expect.

-Part of film storytelling and subscribing to the “what comes next” theory of screenwriting is setting up expectations for the audience.
+Part of film storytelling is setting up expectations for the audience.

-When you plant these ideas for the audience to anticipate, you now have set their expectations of what’s to come, even if they don’t realize it.
+Doing so sets the audience’s expectations of what’s to come, even if they don’t realize it.

 By doing so, you’ve put an idea of where the story is going that you can now play against for comedic or dramatic effect using situational irony!

-Here are a few ways that I’ve discovered to use situational irony to surprise or delight your audience when writing.
+Here are a few ways to use situational irony to surprise or delight your audience when writing.

 Playing against Genre for Situational Irony